Aalto-LeTech/aplus-courses/TESTING.md

 **0.1** Make sure you are using a clean installment of
         **IntelliJ IDEA Community** version **2020.1**.
-- You can download IntelliJ IDEA Community [here](https://www.jetbrains.com/idea/download).
+- You can download IntelliJ IDEA Community from https://www.jetbrains.com/idea/download.
 - In case you use pre-existing installment of IntelliJ IDEA, you can use one of the following ways to restore to the default settings: